Galleries & Museums

 PERMANENT EXHIBIT This National Historic Site is dedicated to traditional and contemporary Indigenous life and culture in Saskatchewan.
 On select days, there are special outdoor and indoor events including Guided Bison Tour, Archaeology Walk, Step Back in Time Walk and traditional dance performances.

 2610 Lorne Ave.
 306-931-1910 wdm.ca

-PERMANENT EXHIBITS One of four provincial museums commemorating settler culture in Saskatchewan, this museum includes displays related to transportation, agriculture and more.
+PERMANENT EXHIBITS One of four provincial museums commemorating settler history and culture in Saskatchewan, this museum includes displays related to transportation, agriculture, early boomtown settlement and more.

 BEHIND RACISM: CHALLENGING THE WAY WE THINK This touring exhibit was developed in partnership with Canadian Race Relations Foundation and explores societal factors that contribute racism.
 (Opens April 15, runs until June 25.)

 POP IN AND PLAY WITH THE WDM This drop-in event is in the education room, and is geared to children aged 3 – 6.
 (March 21 and April 11, 9 a.m. – 4 p.m.)